Lazerbeak12345/pixelmanipulator/README.md

 ## Documentation

-Function-by funciton documentation.
-(Updated last for version `4.1`)
+Function-by function documentation.
+(Updated last for version `4.2`)

 ### The global